 Around 10:30 that evening, Lennon returned home in his limo.
 Chapman was waiting.
 This time, he was after much more than an autograph.
-As Lennon and wife Yoko Ono left the car, Chapman raised his gun and fired several shots at the musician, hitting him four times, in the back and the chest.
-Two of the shots were fatal.
-Ono, who was standing next to her husband at the time, witnessed the incident.
-John Lennon was pronounced dead just one hour later, at the nearby Roosevelt Hospital.
+As Lennon and his wife, Yoko Ono, left the car, Chapman raised his gun and fired several shots at the musician, hitting him four times in the back and shoulder.
+Ono, who was standing next to her husband, witnessed the incident.
+John Lennon was pronounced dead just one hour later, at nearby Roosevelt Hospital.

 During Chapman's trial, much attention was paid to his psychiatric state.
 His lawyer initially entered a plea of insanity, which Chapman later overturned with a guilty plea.
 His autographed album was a key piece of evidence in the case.
 Chapman told the jury that he had been living in Hawaii and working as a security guard when he decided to kill Lennon, "because he was very famous."
-Chapman was found guilty of murder, sentenced to life imprisonment, and ordered to receive psychiatric treatment.
+Chapman was found guilty of murder, sentenced to 20 years to life in prison and ordered to undergo psychiatric treatment.